pmuens/awesome-serverless/README.md

 - [VPC](https://github.com/martinlindenberg/serverless-plugin-vpc) - VPC support.
 - [Client S3](https://github.com/serverless/serverless-client-s3) - Handle static asset serving (like static frontends) via S3.
 - [Offline](https://github.com/dherault/serverless-offline) - An alternative to the Serve plugin, with Velocity templates support.
-- [Serverless optimizer plugin](https://github.com/asprouse/serverless-optimizer-plugin) - Fork of the optimizer plugin which uses Webpack.
+- [Serverless optimizer](https://github.com/asprouse/serverless-optimizer-plugin) - Fork of the optimizer plugin which uses Webpack.
 - [JSHint](https://github.com/joostfarla/serverless-jshint-plugin) - Detect errors and potential problems in your Lambda functions.
 - [Webpack](https://github.com/asprouse/serverless-webpack-plugin) - Use Webpack to optimize your Serverless Node.js Functions.
 - [Runtime Babel](https://github.com/serverless/serverless-runtime-babel) - Babel runtime for the Serverless framework (so that ES6 and ES7 syntax can be used).